Murder Is Easy (TV series)

 Murder Is Easy is a British mystery thriller television serial.
 It is based on the 1939 Agatha Christie novel of the same name.
 It is adapted by Siân Ejiwunmi-Le Berre and directed by Meenu Gaur.
 It premiered on BBC One and BBC iPlayer on 27 December 2023.

 Premise

 In 1954, Luke Obiako Fitzwilliam (Jonsson) is a Nigerian attaché on his way to Whitehall when he meets the mysterious Miss Lavinia Pinkerton (Wilton) on a train to London.
-Pinkerton discusses with him about a series of deaths in the village of Wychwood-Under-Ashe which are not accidental and there's a killer on the loose.
+Pinkerton discusses with him a series of deaths in the village of Wychwood-Under-Ashe which are not accidental and there's a killer on the loose.
 Later, Miss Pinkerton is killed in a hit-and-run, and Fitzwilliam steels himself to discover the murderer.